mlaursen/react-md/docs/src/components/DiscoverMore/UpgradeGuides/v1.1.0/README.md

 - `expanderLeft` added.
 This allows for the expander icon to appear as the left icon instead of only as the right.

 ### Menus
 The Menu component was redone to stay within the viewport.
-It also has a lot of other nicities built in now.
+It also has a lot of other niceties built in now.
 If you were using the `Menu.Positions.CONTEXT` before, it has been deprecated.
 To create a context menu now, all you need to do is provide a `onContextMenu` prop.
 The component will now automatically set the positioning of the context menu for you as well.